panoply/vscode-liquid/README.md

 # Syntax Support

-Liquid syntax highlighting support within HTML, JSON and YAML languages are applied using vscode's injection grammar feature.
+Liquid syntax highlighting support within HTML and JSON languages are applied using vscode's injection grammar feature.
 Grammar injections allow intelliSense capabilities provided by vscode to persist and work without interruption despite containing Liquid code.
 Liquid syntax contained in JavaScript, TypeScript, CSS/SCSS, JSON and other supported languages require an `.liquid` extension suffix be applied to file names (eg: _js.liquid_, _css.liquid_ etc).

 > Alternatively, you can use the vscode [file associations](https://code.visualstudio.com/docs/languages/identifiers).